Deep Learning Closure of the Navier-Stokes Equations for Transition-Continuum Flows: Results and Analysis

 \subsection{Shock Profile Asymmetry}

 A second derived quantity, which provides a better assessment of the overall shape, is the density asymmetry quotient

-where $\rho^{*}$ is the normalized density centered at $x=0$.
+where $\rho^{*}$ is the normalized density, the maximum gradient of which is centered at $x=0$.
 The asymmetry quotient measures the skewness of a shock density profile relative to its midpoint; a perfectly symmetric profile has $Q_p=1$.

 Figure~\ref{fig:Qp_coeff_expt} compares the computed $Q_p$ using the unmodified Navier--Stokes equations, the Approach A model trained for $\Mtr=8$, the DSMC target data, and published experimental data~\cite{Alsemeyer1976}.
 The experimental data shows downstream-skewed shocks ($Q_p<1$) for freestream Mach numbers less than 2.5 and upstream-skewed shocks ($Q_p>1$) for higher Mach numbers, while the unmodified Navier--Stokes equations predict upstream-skewed shocks for all Mach numbers.
-The DSMC target profiles capture the overall experimental trends but lie between the experimental and unmodified Navier--Stokes profiles.
-The DL model leads to skewnesses reasonably close to the target DSMC profiles near the training $\Mtr=8$ condition, though these are still qualitatively different from the experimental measurements.
+The DSMC target profiles capture the overall experimental trends but lie between the experimental and unmodified Navier--Stokes profiles; this is consistent with other DSMC results using the VHS model \cite{torrilhon2004regularized,bentley2009investigation, bentley2009using, bentley2012shock}.
+The DL model leads to skewnesses reasonably close to the target DSMC profiles near the training $\Mtr=8$ condition, though these are still qualitatively different from the experimental measurements at higher Mach numbers.